 1. Make sure the devices are protected with a strong password.
 Learn about the security features your devices provide and turn them on.

 2. Make sure that the devices are tuned to automatic updates.
 Often consumers turn this off to make their device work faster.

 3. Your home router is the main gateway to the outside insecure internet.
 Make sure you have proper Wi-Fi setting, encryption setting and non-default passwords checked.

 Novel Long-term solutions

 IoT has numerous applications in next-generation evolution.
-Its success is linked with protective measures embedded in the technology to meet the future challenges of security and privacy.
+Its success coinsides with protective measures embedded in the technology to meet the future challenges of security and privacy.